James Peirce: Early life

 The son of John Peirce, he was born at Wapping about 1674.
 His parents, who were in easy circumstances, were members of the congregational church at Stepney, under Matthew Mead.
 Left an orphan about 1680, he was placed, with a brother and sister, in the charge of Mead as guardian.
-Mead took him into his own house, and educated him with his son Richard Mead under John Nesbitt and Thomas Singleton; and also at Utrecht (from 1689) and Leyden (from 1692).
+Mead took him into his own house, and educated him with his son Richard Mead.
+He was taught by John Nesbitt and Thomas Singleton; he then studied at Utrecht (from 1689) and Leyden (from 1692).
 At Utrecht he formed a lasting friendship with his fellow-student Adrian Reland, the orientalist; and he made friendships among his class-mates at Leyden, then the gathering-place of the upper crust of English dissent.
 He travelled in Flanders and Germany before returning home in 1695.

 After spending some time in Oxford, to study at the Bodleian Library, he returned to London, was admitted (11 February 1697) a member of Mead's church, and preached the evening lecture at Miles Lane congregational church, of which Matthew Clarke the younger was minister.
 He did not interest himself in the current disputes in London between Presbyterians and Congregationalists; and was ordained in 1699 by four London Presbyterians, headed by Matthew Sylvester, the literary executor of Richard Baxter.
 His own ideal of church government was based on Baxter's rectoral theory; he had no theoretical objection to a modified episcopacy.